Stability conditions on $\text{CY}_N$ categories associated to $A_n$-quivers and period maps: From quadratic differentials to stability conditions

 commutes.
 In addition, if there are two such spherical twists $\Phi_1$ and $\Phi_2$, then the induced linear isomorphisms on $K(\D_n^N)$ are the same:

 \end{lem} {\bf Proof.} $[\Phi_1]=[\Phi_2]$ immediately follows from

-Therefore, we show that such a spherical twist exists.
+Therefore, we only need to show that such a spherical twist exists.
 Take a path $c \colon [0,1] \to \Q_*^{\Gamma}$ from $(\phi,\theta)$ to $(\phi_0,\theta_0)$.
 By Proposition \ref{neighborhood}, we can deform the path $c$ to lie in $D_1$ and to intersect only finitely many points of $F_1$, which consists of framed differentials with just one saddle trajectory.

 By applying Proposition \ref{diagram3} to each of these points, we have a spherical twist $\Phi \in \Sph(\D_n^N)$ fitting into a diagram